paulmendoza24/index/README.md

-# Customizable Terminal Loader
+# PAUL MENDOZA SITE

-This is a customizable terminal loader animation with a blinking cursor and text typing effect.
-The loader has a vintage terminal look and feel, and it includes a button that redirects to a main site when clicked.
+Welcome to the **Paul Mendoza Site**!
+This is a personal project showcasing a customizable terminal loader animation, designed for a retro terminal feel.
+It includes an interactive button that directs users to a main site.

 ## Features

-- **Terminal Loader**: A realistic terminal effect with text appearing one character at a time.
+- **Terminal Loader Animation**: Text appears character by character, simulating a typing effect with a blinking cursor.
-- **Blinking Cursor**: A blinking green cursor that simulates a terminal environment.
-- **Responsive**: The terminal loader adapts to different screen sizes.
+- **Responsive Design**: The terminal loader adjusts to various screen sizes for optimal display.
-- **Button**: A button placed below the loader that redirects to an external site.
+- **Interactive Button**: A button placed below the terminal loader directs to the main site when clicked.

 ## Demo